 A worker at work must also take reasonable care for the health and safety of other people at the workplace who may be affected.

-In 2012, the Australian Government launched the 'Quad Watch' initiative, which provides safety information, relevant data and research and contact details of industry associations, state and territory work health and safety regulators, manufacturers and community groups involved in quad bike safety activities.
+Quadwatch provides safety information, data and research and contact details of industry associations, state and territory work health and safety regulators, manufacturers and community groups involved in quad bike safety activities.

 Quad bikes are designed for particular purposes and within particular operating conditions.
 Using them outside these parameters can significantly increase the risk of severe injury or death.